 It usually clips onto some of your natural teeth via metal clasps, which hold it securely in place in your mouth.
 It can easily be unclipped and removed.

-Occasionally, the clips can be made of a tooth- or gum-coloured material, although this type of clip isn't always suitable because it tends to be more brittle than metal.
+Occasionally, the clips can be made of a tooth-coloured or gum-coloured material, although this type of clip isn't always suitable because it tends to be more brittle than metal.

-Your dentist can measure your mouth and order a partial denture for you, or you can see a qualified clinical dental technician, who can provide a partial denture for you directly after you have first seen your dentist for a treatment plan and certificate of oral health.
+Your dentist can measure your mouth and order a partial denture for you, or you can see a qualified clinical dental technician.
+They can provide a partial denture for you after you've seen your dentist for a treatment plan and certificate of oral health.

-The Oral Health Foundation website has more information and advice about bridges and partial dentures, including which type of denture (metal or plastic) is best for you.
+Find out more about bridges and partial dentures, including which type of denture is best for you, on the Oral Health Foundation website.

 A fixed bridge is an alternative to a partial denture and may be suitable for some people.